lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 If the Depositor Bot incorrectly prioritizes top-ups over initial deposits and exhausts the current set of top-up–eligible validators, the system may temporarily have no eligible validators available and will be forced to wait for new validators to be activated.

+**Top-up Monitoring**
-If monitoring detects that the number of top-up–eligible keys has fallen below the required threshold, an alert will be triggered and the Depositor Bot will be promptly adjusted.
-The impact of such events is expected to be minor.
+Any occurrence of an excessive top-up will be detected by existing monitoring and treated as an incident: the authorized top-up actors (e.g., the Depositor Bot) will be paused and promptly adjusted.
+Due to the automatic skimming mechanism, the impact of such events is expected to be minor.

 ### Staking Router